SukkaW/Koolshare-Clash/README.md

 - [Clash for Windows](https://github.com/Fndroid/clash_for_windows_pkg) : A Windows GUI based on Clash
 - [clashX](https://github.com/yichengchen/clashX) : A rule based custom proxy with GUI for Mac base on clash
 - [ClashA](https://github.com/ccg2018/ClashA) : An Android GUI for Clash
+- [Clash for OpenWrt](https://github.com/frainzy1477/clash) : A rule based custom proxy for OpenWrt based on Clash.

 ## Contributions